 - 2.1 The site forms part of a wider allocation for residential development under the adopted local plan.
-The principle of this development has been established through the outline planning approval (with all matters except access reserved) granted at appeal, following an appeal against the decision of the Council to refuse application 191522. - 2.2 The key issues for consideration are appearance, landscaping, layout and scale, namely "the reserved matters" and how these relate to wider material planning considerations, including design, the character and appearance of the surrounding area and residential amenity. - 2.3 It is considered that the scheme, as revised since the original submission, achieves an acceptable quality of design, on balance, and is for the reasons outlined in the main body of the report otherwise acceptable with regards to wider material planning considerations.
+The principle of this development has been established through the outline planning approval (with all matters except access reserved) granted at appeal, following an appeal against the decision of the Council to refuse application 191522. - 2.2 The key issues for consideration under this application are appearance, landscaping, layout and scale, namely "the reserved matters" and how these relate to wider material planning considerations, including design, the character and appearance of the surrounding area and residential amenity. - 2.3 The proposals have been previously considered by members at the Planning Committee meeting on 15th June 2023.
+Following deliberations the application was deferred for the following reasons: - Deferred to allow the development manager to seek amendments to the design and layout of the site and to consider the danger of the location of the children's play area location, public open space, and connectivity within the site, lack of community space and that a reduction in dwellings would enhance the design. - 2.4 Following the deferral the applicants have provided a response to each of the matters raised in the reasons for deferral, a copy of which is held on the planning file.
+The proposed site layout plan has also been updated to confirm that public stepped access is provided across the south of the site, while level access to the public open space is provided across the north of the site.
+Following the deferral, supplementary consideration of issues around the location and form of the proposed public open space, connectivity within the site and the possibility for a reduction in dwelling has also been provided at Paragraphs 16.59 16.75 of the Committee report. - 2.5 Consistent with the conclusions drawn within the report previously presented to members, it is considered that the scheme, as revised since the original submission, achieves an acceptable quality of design, on balance, and is for the reasons outlined in the main body of the report otherwise acceptable with regards to wider material planning considerations.
 On that basis the application is subsequently recommended for approval.